 After breakfast, we started earlier on trek day 4, as the route was long.
 Naskar told that we should get seasoned by then.
-We were relived after hearing these from our friend who had the experience of completing this trek earlier.
+We were relieved after hearing these from our friend who had the experience of completing this trek earlier.
 The first-trails were nice and easy.

 But making Naskar anxious, I started feeling sick tremendously.
-The head was spinning so much that it was hard to step at places where I should.
-But, Naskar told me ‘no going-back’.
+The head was spinning so much that it was hard to step at the places where I should.
+But, Naskar told me ‘no going back’.
 I moved on slowly, but steadily after having a Diamox.
 Koushik was in his best after the rest day.
 He helped me a lot in the pre-lunch session carrying my sack.
 Just before reaching Kokchurang, Naskar met his previous-Goechala-trek-guide.

 The lunch had been finished at Kokchurang after a walk of constant steep down-steps for about 3 hours.
 One should not forget his/her knee cap for this trail.
-Its mandatory.
+It’s mandatory.
 Kokchurang is another hut location.
 I was feeling a little better by then.
 As the life of my shoe was over, our guide Subhas gave me his spare keds.
 It was a tremendous help.
 What would I do if there was not a spare left with him?
 I don’t know.
-The keds was having a plastic slippery sole and cotton surface.
+The keds were having a plastic slippery sole and cotton surface.
 But it was better than my torn shoe by all means.
 Hence, I left my shoe at Kokchurnag and moved on with the new outfit.
 I was feeling confident, fine and hence, took my sack back from Koushik.
 I started.